 "Ah Hazel.
 I'm sorry to disturb you at this time.
 It being late and all," Nigel said as he got up from his seat and went to her.

 "Oh it's alright.
 I wasn't tired at all," the young girl replied.
 "Is there something wrong?"

 Nigel shook his head and smiled.
 "No no. Far from that."
 He walked back to his desk and wrote something on a post-it note.
 "In fact, I only wanted to talk to you."

 Hazel shifted her position, but still kept her composure.
 She had known Nigel for about a year and was already used to things around the park.
 Just last year, when she first arrived in Prehistoric Park, she had trouble getting used to the location and especially the park's residents.
 However, with time, her nervousness faded and she now considered this place to be her second home.
 There were even some times when she accompanied Nigel on his missions to bring back prehistoric animals.
-The park already had a few new residents, consisting of four Plateosaurus, two Pachycephalosaurus, the very curious but gentle Therizinosaurus, and four baby Protoceratops.
-Hazel always looks forward to new adventures and traveling back in time to see and rescue prehistoric animals tops it off.
+The park already had a few new residents, consisting of six Plateosaurus, a small herd of curious but gentle Therizinosaurus, and four baby Protoceratops.
+Hazel always looked forward to new adventures and traveling back in time to see and rescue prehistoric animals topped it off.

 Nigel finished writing, put his pencil down, and looked back up at Hazel.
 "Do you remember the very first day you arrived here?"